rackerlabs/docs-core-infra-user-guide/cloud-interfaces/index.rst

   within a terminal emulator to interact with an
   API endpoint operated by Rackspace.

-* To send requests via an API, perhaps with the guidance of an SDK, you write your own software to interact with an API endpoint operated by Rackspace.
+* To send requests via an API, you write your own software to interact with an API endpoint operated by Rackspace.

 .. toctree:: :hidden: